earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R01-work-with-dates-in-R.md

 ---
 layout: single
 title: "Work With Date - Time formats in R - Time Series Data "
-excerpt: "This lesson covers how to deal with dates in R. It reviews how to apply the as.Date() function to a column containing date or data-time data.
-This function converts a field containing dates in a standard format, to a date class that R can understand and plot efficiently."
+excerpt: "Learn how to work with date and time fields in R."
 authors: ['Leah Wasser', 'Data Carpentry']
-modified: '2017-08-18'
+modified: '2017-08-19'
 category: [courses]
 class-lesson: ['time-series-r']
 permalink: /courses/earth-analytics/time-series-data/date-class-in-r/
 nav-title: 'Dates in R'
+module-description: 'This module covers how to work with, plot and subset data with date fields in R. It also covers how to plot data using ggplot.'
+module-nav-title: 'Time Series Data in R'
+module-title: 'Work with Sensor Network Derived Time Series Data in R'
+module-type: 'class'
+class-order: 2
 week: 2
 sidebar:
   nav:
 author_profile: false
 comments: true
-order: 2
+order: 1
 course: "earth-analytics"
 topics:
   reproducible-science-and-programming: ['RStudio']